How To Grow Poblano Peppers From Seed To Harvest

 What To Do With Poblanos

 Fresh poblanos are so versatile and delicious!
-When you’ve got your first harvest, here are a few ideas to use poblanos up in the kitchen:
+There are many ways to store them or use them fresh.
+When you’ve got your first harvest, here are a few ideas to use poblanos in the kitchen:

 • Roast them.
 Simply roasting your poblanos is one of the tastiest ways to enjoy them.
 The heat makes it easy to remove the skin (which can be tough), and dice them up for adding to soup, stew, omelets, stir fry, or pretty much any other savory dish.